yunlianqk/HouckLabCodebase/+measlib/README.md

 - [API specifications](#api-specifications)

 ## Hardware configuration
 The figure below shows the wiring of vector/analogue generators, AWG and acquisition card.
-The name of matlabs object for each equipment is shown in blue.The AWG **channels** connect to **wideband I/Q input** ports at the back of E8267D generators.
-The AWG **markers** connect to **gate/pulse/trigger input** ports at the front of E8267D generators. **Marker 1 of pulsegen1** connects to the trigger input of acquistion card.
+The name of matlabs object for each equipment is shown in blue.The AWG **channel 1/2** connects to **wideband I/Q input** ports at the back of E8267D generators.
+The AWG **marker 2/4** connects to **gate/pulse/trigger input** ports at the front of E8267D generators. **Marker 1 of pulsegen1** connects to the trigger input of acquistion card.

 ![HardwareConfig](./SmartSweepInstrConfig.png)